A Convergent and Dimension-Independent Min-Max Optimization Algorithm: Introduction

-Empirically, we show that our algorithm converges on test functions \cite{wang2019solving} on which other popular first-order min-max optimization algorithms such as GDA and optimistic mirror descent (OMD) \cite{Daskalakis2018optimism} are known to either diverge or cycle (Figure \ref{fig_intro}, see also Figure \ref{figure_toy_function} in Section \ref{sec_test_functions}).
+Empirically, we show that our algorithm converges on test functions \citep{wang2019solving} on which other popular gradient-based min-max optimization algorithms such as GDA and optimistic mirror descent (OMD) \citep{Daskalakis2018optimism} are known to either diverge or cycle (Figure \ref{fig_intro}, see also Figure \ref{figure_toy_function} in Section \ref{sec_test_functions}).
 We also show that a practical variant of our algorithm can be employed for training GANs, with a per-step complexity and memory requirement similar to GDA.
-We observe that our algorithm consistently learns a greater number of modes than GDA, OMD, and unrolled GANs (Table \ref{tbl:gaussian_results} in Section \ref{sec:experiments}), when applied to training GANs on a Gaussian mixture dataset.
-While not the focus of this paper, we also provide results for our algorithm on the real-world datasets in the Appendix.
+We observe that our algorithm consistently learns a greater number of modes than GDA, OMD, and unrolled GANs (Table \ref{tbl:gaussian_results}), when applied to training GANs on a Gaussian mixture dataset.
+While not the focus of this paper, we also provide results for our algorithm on the real-world datasets in the Supplementary Material.

 \paragraph{Discussion of equilibrium.} The equilibrium points $(x^\star, y^\star)$ our algorithm converges to can be viewed as local equilibria for a game where the maximizing player is restricted to making greedy updates to the value of $y$.
-Namely, the point $x^\star$ is an approximate local minimum of an alternative to the function $\max_y f(\cdot, y)$ where, rather than maximizing over all $y \in \mathbb{R}^d$, the maximum is instead taken over all ``greedy" paths--that is, paths along which $f(x^\star, \cdot)$ is increasing--initialized at the current value $y^\star$.
-Additionally, $y^\star$ is an approximate local maximum of $f(x^\star, \cdot)$ (see Section \ref{sec_framework} for more details).
-In particular, we show that any point $(x^\star, y^\star)$ which is a local min-max point is also an equilibrium point for our algorithm (Corollary \ref{cor_local} in the Appendix).
+Namely, the point $x^\star$ is an approximate local minimum of an alternative to the function $\max_y f(\cdot, y)$ where, rather than maximizing over all $y \in \mathbb{R}^d$, the maximum is instead taken over all ``greedy" paths--i.e., paths along which $f(x^\star, \cdot)$ is increasing--initialized at the value $y^\star$.
+Additionally, $y^\star$ is an approximate local maximum of $f(x^\star, \cdot)$.
+In particular, we show that any point $(x^\star, y^\star)$ which is a local min-max point is also an equilibrium point for our algorithm (see Section \ref{sec_framework}).